ygemici/osz/docs/boot.md

 After that it initializes subsystems (or system [services](https://github.com/bztsrc/osz/blob/master/docs/services.md)), begining with the three critical ones:

- 1. first is the user space counterpart of core, the idle task.
-Loaded by `sys_init()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).
-It's a very special user process and has a lot of platform dependent code.
-It loads [device drivers](https://github.com/bztsrc/osz/blob/master/docs/drivers.md) instead of normal shared libraries, and MMIO areas are mapped in it's bss segment.
+ 1. first is `sys_init()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c), that loads idle task and [device drivers](https://github.com/bztsrc/osz/blob/master/docs/drivers.md).
  2. second is the `fs_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c) which is a normal service, save it has the initrd entirely mapped in it's bss segment.
  3. in order to communicate with the user, user interface is initialized with `ui_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c).
-That is mandatory, unlike networking and sound services which are optional.
+That is mandatory, unlike syslog, networking and sound services which are optional.
  4. initializes syslog service by `syslog_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c).
+It shares a buffer with core used by [syslog_early](https://github.com/bztsrc/osz/blob/master/src/core/syslog.c).
- 5. loads additional, non-critical services by `service_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c) like the `init` service daemon.
+ 5. loads additional, non-critical services by `service_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c) like the `net`, `sound` and `init` service daemon.
- 6. says I'm "ready" covering out the "starting" message.
- 7. and as a last thing, switches to user space by calling `sys_enable()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).
+ 6. and as a last thing, switches to user space by calling `sys_enable()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).

 That `sys_enable()` function switches to the first device driver task, and starts executing it.
-The scheduler, `sched_pick` in [src/core/sched.c](https://github.com/bztsrc/osz/blob/master/src/core/sched.c) will choose one by one in the PRI_DRV queue until all drivers blocks.
+The scheduler, `sched_pick` in [src/core/sched.c](https://github.com/bztsrc/osz/blob/master/src/core/sched.c) will choose one by one until all tasks blocks.
+Note that preemption is not enabled at this point.
+When the `idle` task is first scheduled, it will call `sys_ready()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).

 Driver Initialization
 ---------------------

-The sys_init() enumerates system buses to locate devices and loads drivers for them.
+The `sys_init()` function enumerates system buses to locate devices and loads drivers for them.
 It will also fill up entries in IRQ Routing Table so that ISR will know to whom to send the message for a specific IRQ.
+IRQs can be assigned three ways to tasks:

+ 1. use `irqXX()` function.
+That will assign IRQ XX.
+ 2. autodetected from system tables.
+ 3. using SYS_setirq syscall at driver's initialization code.

-It will also enable IRQs which has entries in IRT.
+When `sys_ready()` gets called, it will enable IRQs which has entries in IRT.
+It will also enable timer IRQ and with that enables pre-emption.

 User land
 ---------